 The Basement/Crawlspace

 If you have exposed pipes down there, get ready for the inspector to get up-close and personal with them.
-They’ll check for any leaks, damage, improper sloping, and make sure lines are properly secured.
+They’ll check for any leaks, damage, or improper sloping, and make sure lines are properly secured.
 Grab a flashlight and be ready to get dusty!

 The Inspection Process: Exterior